-- Could it be you stopped caring about what you do years ago?
+- You stopped caring about what you do years ago?

-- Could it be time for a change, either in perspective or in careers?
+- Time for a change, either in perspective or in careers?

 Oh, I still care, I hear you say, but I’m just not wildly passionate like I used to be.
 Sure, I love my finance job, but when I finish work I’d rather be with my kids.